-A Tech-Savvy Board Sets a Right Tone for Shaping Culture of Innovation.
+A Tech-Savvy Board Sets a Right Tone for Shaping the Culture of Innovation.

 Forward-looking organizations cross-sector claim they are at information businesses, as IT touches every facet of business today, from strategy to operation; from key processes to competitive capabilities.
 Based on an industry survey, the majority of BoDs think IT is critical to their companies, and more and more organizations also put IT oversight in their boardroom agenda, does it mean it is the right timing to shape a tech-savvy Board, if so, what shall they focus on?

-1. Oversight IT Strategy as Integral Element of Corporate Strategy
+1. IT Strategy as an Integral Element of the Corporate Strategy

 A Tech-savvy Board oversights strategy" Forward-looking organizations weave IT as an integral part of Strategic Plans, many corporate directors, and senior executives would like boards to have a more frequent and more constructive role in IT strategy.